letsencrypt/cp-cps/CPS.md

 ISRG maintains a list of high-risk domains and blocks issuance of certificates for those domains.
 Requests for removal from the high-risk domains list will be considered, but will likely require further documentation confirming control of the domain from the Applicant, or other proof as deemed necessary by ISRG management.

-The ‘.mil’ TLD and its subdomains will always be considered high risk and under no circumstances will the CA issue certificates for them.

 ### 4.2.3 Time to process certificate applications

 No stipulation.